GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 8. Note that after saving, an informational table will appear listing the data dictionary fields you have created thus far and their names, titles, and details (data types, formats and descriptions).
 .. image:: images/fields/edit-data-field-informational-table.png
   :alt: A portion of the data dictionary creation admin page with a focus on the informational table that appears.
-  a.
-You also have the ability to edit or modify the data dictionary fields you've created so far by clicking the gear icon on the right-hand side of this table.
+9. You also have the ability to edit or modify the data dictionary fields you've created so far by clicking the gear icon on the right-hand side of this table.
-  b.
-Clicking the gear icon will open an editable form that will show the previously entered information for the respective data dictionary field.
+10. Clicking the gear icon will open an editable form that will show the previously entered information for the respective data dictionary field.
 You can then modify this information and either: save (retain the modifications), cancel (close the editable form box without retaining any modifications) or delete (remove the respective Data Dictionary field entirely).
   .. image:: images/fields/edit-data-field.png
     :alt: A portion of the data dictionary creation admin page with a focus on the editable form that appears in order to modify the data dictionary field.

-9. You can enter any additional data dictionary fields by repeating steps 4-6.
+11. You can enter any additional data dictionary fields by repeating steps 4-6.
-10. Click the "Save" button.
+12. Click the "Save" button.
 .. image:: images/fields/data-field-save-data-dictionary.png
   :alt: A portion of the data dictionary creation admin page with a focus on the save button at the bottom of the form.
-11. See a list of your data dictionaries at `/api/1/metastore/schemas/data-dictionary/items/`.
+13. See a list of your data dictionaries at `/api/1/metastore/schemas/data-dictionary/items/`.
-12. Edit your data dictionary by going to `/admin/dkan/data-dictionaries`.
+13. Edit your data dictionary by going to `/admin/dkan/data-dictionaries`.
-13. Click the "Edit" link in the right-hand column next to the data dictionary you want to edit.
+15. Click the "Edit" link in the right-hand column next to the data dictionary you want to edit.

 Adding indexes